-In the midst of a green revolution, and a societal push for frugal spending habits, families are increasingly visiting farmers’ markets for locally grown products, brainstorming ways to use resources creatively, and striving to lead a more natural, sustainable lifestyle.
+In the midst of a green revolution and a societal push for frugal spending habits, families are visiting farmers markets for locally grown products, brainstorming ways to use resources creatively, and striving to lead a more natural, sustainable lifestyle.

 There are many ways you can introduce a more self-sufficient lifestyle to your child.
-“Kids are naturally drawn to nature, and animals in general are intriguing to them,” says Woginrich.
-If your family would like to take that first step, go on an agri-tour, she suggests.
+“Kids are naturally drawn to nature, and animals in general are intriguing to them,” Woginrich says.
+If your family would like to take that first step, go on an "agri-tour," she suggests.
 “Take a field trip to a farm and see what your kid is inspired by and naturally drawn to."

 From planting a vegetable garden to raising portable livestock, she suggests these modern homesteading projects in Made From Scratch:

 Create a small raised bed garden—two by four feet, for instance—and grow edibles that your family can eat in salad or pasta: cherry tomatoes, carrots or herbs.
 (For those less inclined to break sod or who don’t have a yard, a container garden planted with seeds from a catalog or young nursery plants works well, suggests Woginrich.)
 Put your child in charge of picking veggies—she will experience, firsthand, the joy of growing and eating food created by her own hands.

 Want to prepare breakfast with eggs from your backyard?
 Raise a trio of egg-laying chickens, which doesn’t require much effort.
 Buying chicks from a local farmer or mail order hatchery is easy, and once you build (or buy) a coop, you’re all set.
 These household additions introduce your child to a world beyond cats and dogs, to animals that can provide food for your family.